GBrachetta/Parfumier/README.md

 The main goals of the project are

 - Keep users informed about perfumes.
-- Give a platform in which to share comments and reviews.
+- Offer users a platform in which to share comments and reviews.
 - Connect to other perfume lovers.
 - Offer information before choosing a perfume.
 - Share the enthusiasm about the fascinating world of fragrances.